-Spekulatius cookies are crispy, spiced German biscuits that are popular during Christmas.
-Ground spices add a warm, cozy flavor in the dough, and fun cookie cutters or molds create festive designs.
+These German Spekulatius cookies are made with ground spices + cocoa powder to add a warm & cozy flavor, while fun cookie cutters or molds create festive designs.
 They're similar to Lebkuchen Herzen or gingersnaps, but with their own unique charm.

 This website uses affiliate links which may earn commission for purchases made at no additional cost to you.